Skip to content

 The specification layer.
 YAML manifests define:

-• Provider manifests (providers/*.yaml) — Endpoint, auth, parameter mappings, streaming decoder, error classification for each of 30+ providers
+• Provider manifests (v1/providers/ + v2/providers/) — Endpoint, auth, parameter mappings, streaming decoder, error classification, and multimodal capability contracts for P0 providers (OpenAI/Anthropic/Google/DeepSeek/Qwen/Doubao)

 • Model registry (models/*.yaml) — Model instances with context windows, capabilities, pricing

-• Core specification (spec.yaml) — Standard parameters, events, error types, retry policies
+• Core specification (spec.yaml, v2-alpha/spec.yaml) — Standard parameters, events, error types, retry policies

 The protocol layer is language-agnostic.
 It’s consumed by any runtime in any language.